HisaoLabSUSTC/Hyper-MORL/README.md

 If you want to install packages manually,  then you can check the **environment.yml**  file and install necessary packages.

-Next, we will briefly show how to run the code.
+Next, we will briefly show how to run the codes.
 For more details, please refer to **visualization/demonstration.ipynb**.

 ## Training